 - Numbness in the mouth or lips

-Some of these symptoms of oral cancer may not be evident on the day of your screening, so your dentist will also ask you a list of questions to accompany the exam -- like have younoticed any changes in your oral structures lately?
+Some of these symptoms of oral cancer may not be evident on the day of your screening, so your dentist will also ask you a list of questions to accompany the exam -- like have you noticed any changes in your oral structures lately?
 A change in the tone of your voice, how your face looks, or the way your teeth fit together?
 This information helps us understand just what’s going on with your oral health.
-If we do find any suspicious areas in the mouth, a biopsy may be performed to determine whether further treatment is necessary.

 Risk Factors for Oral Cancer